-Alcohol withdrawal syndrome (AWS) is the name for the
+Alcohol withdrawal syndrome (AWS) is the name for the symptoms

-The signs and symptoms of AWS may appear anywhere from six
+The signs and symptoms of AWS may appear anywhere from six hours

-- an increased
+- an increased heart rate

-The symptoms may worsen over two to three days and persist
+The symptoms may worsen over two to three days and persist for

-The most severe type of withdrawal syndrome is known as
+The most severe type of withdrawal syndrome is known as delirium

 tremens (DT).
 Its signs and symptoms include:

 - a fever

-hallucinations, such as having a sense
+- tactile hallucinations, such as having a sense

 of itching, burning, or numbness that isn’t actually occurring

-hallucinations, or hearing sounds that don’t exist
+- auditory hallucinations, or hearing sounds that

-hallucinations, or seeing images that don’t exist
+- visual hallucinations, or seeing images that

 If you have severe AWS symptoms, it’s a medical emergency.
+Call

 disturbances are all reasons to seek immediate help.

-drink, it can cause AWS.
+alcohol you drink, it can cause AWS.

 People who are addicted to alcohol or who drink heavily on a

-regular basis and cannot gradually cut down, are at high risk for AWS.
+regular basis and cannot gradually cut down are at high risk for AWS.
 AWS is

 more common in adults, but children and teenagers who drink excessively may